 This year I have been inspired to create my own Kids Christmas Calendar filled with science experiments, which I will do with my own kids.
 I have seen several professional calendars in the stores, and I feel they are extremely expensive, which I don’t like.
 I would like all kids to have the opportunity to do experiments just because it is fun and educational, no matter the parent’s financial status.
-If you are a parent like me who like to do things with your kids, that also is educational at the same time, then continue to read this post. 🙂
+If you are a parent like me who likes to do things with your kids, which also is educational at the same time, then continue to read this post. 🙂

 My goal is to publish one science experiment per day between December 1st – 24th.
 Feel free to try them out yourself. 🙂 Oh, and let me know how it went, in the comments field below.
 I would really love to hear how the experiment was for you and what your kids thought of it.

 I have folded twenty-four paper boxes myself.
 There will be another post about how to fold your own paper and which I will link to later.
 All paper boxes will have a date written on them, so my intention is that my kids will open one each day from December 1st – 24th.
 Every paper box will contain one new experiment for that day.

 I just want to mention that I got the inspiration for all the experiments from Sara Magnusson at Experimentfabriken, Sweden.
 Thanks a lot, Sara!

 I see this as a perfect opportunity for my kids to explore all kinds of science experiments.
 I know my kids will start to ask thousands of questions.
 And, I am prepared!
 I will have to rely a lot on information I can find on the web, since no way I will know all the answers.
 Google is my friend. 🙂

 Here I will add links to the experiments me and my kids have done each day.